alexandru/alexn.org/_posts/2020-12-20-no-acceptable-ads.md

 ---
-title: "There are No Acceptable Targeted Ads"
+title: "There are No Acceptable Ads"
 date: 2020-12-20 17:16:08+0200
 image: /assets/media/articles/mobilead.png
 description: "The attention economy, and targeted advertising, are a first world problem, one that we have to deal with, because it's affecting our well-being."